 of the British suffragette movement and an activist for women’s rights.
 She stood up for her beliefs and changed the lives of British women forever.

 Welcome to Pankhurst class!
 We are named after the inspirational Emmeline Pankhurst, who led a 40 year campaign which secured equal voting rights for women.
 Only days after her death, all women over the age of 21 were granted the same voting rights as men.
 Today, all men and women from the age of 18 can vote.

-- Learning Journeys details will be sent out via Seesaw each half term.
+- Homework (learning journey) details will be sent out via Seesaw each half term.

 - Spellings will be sent out via Seesaw on Fridays and tested on the following Thursday.